CoUniform/theory-exploration/README.md

 <h4> Implementation of coinductive Uniform proofs and coinductive theory exploration </h4>

 This is implementation of the calculus of *Coinductive Uniform Proofs (CUP)* and the heuristics for coinductive theory exploration.
+It accompanies the draft [2].

 The prototype implements the full cycle of *proof-search -- proof failure -- theory exploration -- proof recovery*.
 That is, the user interaction with the tool consists of the following steps: